anukarnam/Business-Process-Automation/README.md

-# Business Process Automation Accelerator
+# Business Process Automation

-## Overview

-This accelerator provides a no code Studio for users to quickly build complex, multi-stage AI pipelines across multiple Azure AI and ML Services.
-Users can select, and stack, AI/ML Services from across Azure Cognitive Services (OpenAI, Speech, Language, Form Recognizer, ReadAPI), Azure Machine Learning into a **single**, fully integrated **pipeline**.
-Integration between services is automated by BPA, and once deployed, a web app is created.
-This customizable UI&ast; provides and drag-n-drop interface for end users to build multi service pipelines.
-Finally, the user-created pipeline is triggered as soon as the first input file(s) are uploaded, storing the results in a Azure Blob Storage.
+This accelerator offers a no code Studio for the creation of complex, multi-stage AI pipelines across multiple Azure AI and ML Services.
+Users can select and stack Azure AI/ML Services across Azure Cognitive Services (OpenAI, Speech, Language, Form Recognizer, ReadAPI) and Azure Machine Learning to create a single integrated pipeline.
+The integration of services is automated with BPA.
+Once created, the solution is deployed, and a web app is created.
+The customized UI and ast; allows for the creation of multi-service pipelines using a drag and drop interface for end users.
+The created pipeline is executed as soon as the first input file is uploaded to Azure Blob Storage.

 ## Instructional Videos
 - [Deployment in Azure](https://bpasource.blob.core.windows.net/source/VideoSeries/Deploy.mp4?sv=2020-04-08&st=2023-03-10T15%3A54%3A39Z&se=2026-06-12T14%3A54%3A00Z&sr=b&sp=r&sig=chMcBfD%2Foc2E05Od8xNkbWprWxHIIc7ApDbVazk2%2BO8%3D)